 Remember when we talked about how kick-ass linen shirts are in men’s summer outfits?
 It goes double for pants.
 Linen trousers in looser, roomier fits are an absolute game-changer when it comes to unbridled comfort met with classic style.
 With the wrinkle-prone tendency of linen, opt for a pair of linen pants that are blended with cotton.
 We love the linen pants from Jomers, which use a near-even split of linen to cotton.

-We found Mott & Bow’s slim fit denim to be perfect for summer – save 15% off our first purchase!
+We found Mott & Bow’s slim fit denim to be perfect for summer!

 Shorts can often be a touchy subject, with some men swearing by the sky’s-out-thighs-out mentality while the other end of the spectrum has enough cargo pockets to supply a battalion.
 When it comes to men’s summer shorts, aim for a middle-ground between too short and too long.
 There’s no magic number when it comes to inseam length, as every guy is built differently.
 As a good rule-of-thumb, you’ll want your shorts to end just above your knee.
 Your thigh should have a few inches of clearance between the short fabric.
 Remember, you want your shorts to be form-fitting, not form-defining (leave something for the imagination, gents)!